MicrosoftDocs/cpp-docs/docs/cppcx/wrl/ftmbase-class.md

 ### Remarks

-For more information, see the `IGlobalInterfaceTable` topic in the `COM Interfaces` subtopic of the `COM Reference` topic in the MSDN Library.
+For more information, see [`IGlobalInterfaceTable`](https://docs.microsoft.com/windows/win32/api/objidl/nn-objidl-iglobalinterfacetable).

 ## <a name="disconnectobject"></a> FtmBase::DisconnectObject